beasteers/kcfetch/README.md

         // options to pass to keycloak.init(). see js adapter reference above.
         initOptions: { onLoad: 'login-required' } // this is the default
-        // keycloak.js expects a url like: `https://auth.myproject.com/auth`.
-        // but I think that's annoying to add so I append `/auth` internally.
-        // if you don't want that, set this to true
+        // initOptions: { onLoad: 'check-sso' } // use this if you don't want to automatically redirect to the login page.
-        urlAsIs: false,
-    }).then(() => {
+    }).then(keycloak => {
         // in here, keycloak is all ready to go!

-    })
+        // you can access using either: keycloak or kcfetch.keycloak })

   // kcfetch will wait for the init promise internally if it was started,